DaltonJ-954/Basic-CSharp-Projects/README.md

 ## CarInsurance
 This project is an MVC application that mimics a car insurance website.
 It takes user's input on policy information and calculates a quote based on business logic.
-An admin page was added that allows staff to view issued quotes.
+Admin page was added to allow for more funcionaliy within the application.

 ## StudentInfo
  This code first console application is a domain driven design, and was used to create a simple student database for illustration.